You are here:

 The Credit Suisse Global Education Initiative is supporting selected international development organizations to improve the education opportunities for thousands of school-age children and young people through locally relevant programs across the regions in which we operate.

-Surveys show that these figures underestimate the actual number of children who, though enrolled, are not attending school.
 Moreover, neither enrolment nor attendance figures reflect children who do not attend school regularly.
 To make matters worse, official data are not usually available from countries in conflict or post-conflict situations.
 If data from these countries were reflected in global estimates, the enrolment picture would be even less optimistic.
 And nearly one billion people entered the 21st century unable to read a book or sign their names.

 The diagram below shows the various education program interventions that have been documented as having an impact on expanding access and improving the quality of education.
 The programs of our partners all contain these elements.